5 Popular UK REITs Among Investors

 If you want to invest in a REIT broker today, your first port of call will bed to find a reliable broker.
 This is because your chosen REIT will be represented by an ETF instrument, which in turn, you’ll need to purchase from an FCA-regulated trading platform.
 Not only do you need to ensure that your chosen broker offers your preferred REIT ETF, but you also need to look at commissions, ongoing fees, supported payment methods, and customer support.

 With this in mind, below you will find three popular UK brokers that allow you to invest or trade UK REITs in a cost-effective manner.

 eToro is an online broker that is regulated by the FCA and partnered with the FSCS.
 This means that your funds are safe at all times – with the first £85,000 protected from a brokerage collapse.
 In particular, eToro is popular with those that are new to online investing.

 This is because the platform is super-easy to use – so you don’t need to have any prior investing knowledge to get started.
 In terms of its REIT offering, eToro hosts over 150+ ETFs.
 Many of these give you access to the UK and international REIT space, with minimum investments start at just $50 per fund.
 Additionally, eToro is a fee-free broker.

 This means that you will not pay any dealing commissions to buy or sell your chosen REIT, nor will you need to pay an ongoing maintenance fee.
 As and when the REIT distributes dividends, this will be reflected in your eToro cash account.
 This is usually once every three months.
-If you’re also keen to add individual assets your investment portfolio, eToro offers over 1,700 stocks from 17 UK and overseas markets.
+If you’re also keen to add individual assets to your investment portfolio, eToro offers over 1,700 stocks from 17 UK and overseas markets.
 Once again, this is a commission-free service.